 Let’s say that one of your business locations has decided to sell winter clothes in the colder regions.
 That doesn’t mean you will sell these winter clothes in business locations situated in warmer places; this is simply a waste of energy, time, and money.

-You cannot study the performance of your campaigns without diving deep into its analytics.
-Similar to other approaches, analyzing each location for a multi-location brand can be very difficult.
-Most would be content by only looking at the top-level results, since these campaigns are much more complex, with more audiences, stores, outlets, offices, etc.
+You cannot study the performance of your campaigns without diving deep into their analytics.
+Like other approaches, analyzing each location for a multi-location brand can be very difficult.
+Most would be content by only looking at the top-level results since these campaigns are much more complex, with more audiences, stores, outlets, offices, etc.

 Analytics are valuable insights that you need to get into.
 If you are a savvy marketer, you will be rewarded for your analytic efforts in marketing your multi-location business with better engagement and conversion.

-When it comes to location targeting, it is essential to know what countries or cities perform better.
+It is essential to know what countries or cities perform better when it comes to location targeting.
 PromoNavi’s PPC Report for Google Data Studio provides you with all the data you need to uncover the best/worst locations for targeting.

 #7: Not Geofencing Your Ads

 In geofencing, a virtual barrier is created around a physical location.
 The barrier has a shape of a circle (or several crossing circles) covering the selected location.

 This will provide you with a high level of accuracy that will help you understand the effects of different geo-targeting campaigns, including those on Google Ads.

 For multinational businesses, advertising is all about efficiency—you need to ensure that your campaigns reach the right local customers, not overlap.
 Geofencing is considered the best way to do this—for example, with Facebook or Google—to establish clear geographic areas.
 The campaign will target these areas only.